VictorHarbo/VictorHarbo/README.md

 ### I'm a Husband and Digital Historian!

-- Currently interning at the Royal Danish Library in the Web and Communications department
+- Developer at the Royal Danish Library.
-- 🥅 2022 Goals: Publish more scripts and tools to my GitHub

 ### Connect with me: